robinoldman/battleships/README.md

 Testing

+Testing
+W3C Markup Validators

+PEP8 online - PEP8 Online was used in conjunction with a code linter and formatter in my IDE to ensure the PEP 8 style guidelines were adhered to.

+No problems were present in my final Python code.

 | test description              	| issue                                                                                                                                            	| pass 	|
 |-------------------------------	|--------------------------------------------------------------------------------------------------------------------------------------------------	|------	|
 | clear screen                  	| Call the clear_screen function and verify that it clears the terminal screen.                                                                    	| yes  	|